risc0/risc0-ethereum/contracts/script/README.md

 > ![WARNING]
 > Activating the emergency stop will make that verifier permanently inoperable.

+> ![NOTE]
+> In order to send a transaction to the estop contract in Fireblocks, the addresses need to be added to the allow-list.
+> If this has not already been done, do this as a pre-step.

 1. Set the verifier selector and estop address for the verifier: